Eunicidae: Sexual reproduction

 Most of the class Polychaeta are benthic sexual reproductive animals and lack external reproductive organs.
 When mating, female polychaetes produce a pheromone that induces a mutual release of male sperm and female eggs.
 This process of synchronous reproduction in the form of a swarm is known as epitoky.
 During this process, there is no actual male to female contact.
 The reproductive swarm is ejected into open water.
 Cells that fuse during fertilisation (gametes) are spawned through an excretory gland (metanephridia) or by the main worm body-wall rupturing.
 Post-fertilisation, most eggs become planktonic; although some remain inside the worm tubes or burrow in external jelly masses attached to the tubes.
 Epitokes can draw an increased number of pelagic predators.
 In the Florida Keys for example, the swarming of Eunice fucata is a highly publicised in local fishing communities, attracting a large gathering of tarpon.
-These mass swarming events, or ‘risings’, are a spectacle that is the foundation of local tradition in Samoa, Fiji, Tonga, Papua New Guinea, Vanuatu, Kiribati and Indonesia.
+These mass swarming events, or 'risings', are a spectacle that is the foundation of local tradition in Samoa, Fiji, Tonga, Papua New Guinea, Vanuatu, Kiribati and Indonesia.

 Human relations

 As bait in commercial and recreational fishing

-Marphysa sanguinea, or known locally in Italy as “Murrido”, “Murone”, “Bacone” and “Verme sanguigno” is the most valuable bait of all Polychaete species collected in Italy.
-This species is also cultivated in USA and South Korea and is typically commercially harvested once at its optimal length of 20–30 cm.
+Marphysa sanguinea, or known locally in Italy as "Murrido", "Murone", "Bacone" and "Verme sanguigno" is the most valuable bait of all Polychaete species collected in Italy.
+This species is also cultivated in US and South Korea and is typically commercially harvested once at its optimal length of 20–30 cm.
 Marphysa sanguinea can reach up to 50 cm long and is collected by excavating in deep sediment.
 For example, in the Venice lagoon, fisherman dig below the sediment layers colonised by the nereidids and sieve organic material through coarse screens.
 This process is also common in Italian coastal areas with intertidal and shallow littoral muddy bottoms.
 Eunice aphroditois, another sizeable (up to 1 metre in length) species of Eunicidae, is harvested by scuba divers along the Italian Apulia coasts.
 This species is collected at soft bottom ocean floors at a depth of 10 metres using specialised harvesting instruments that fit into U-shaped parchment tubes where the worm lives.
 This species of Eunicidae is suitable bait for fish of the Sparidae family and is used in commercial hook and line practice.
 Species within the Eunicidae family are also caught by recreational and commercial fisherman in estuaries along the West coast of Portugal and in Arcahon Bay in France.
 Marphysa are propagated and harvested in Australian estuary communities located along the coast of New South Wales and Queensland.
 Collecting of Marphysa moribidii as bait occurs along the West coast of Peninsular Malaysia, Marphysa elityeni are caught in subsistence fisheries in Africa and Eunice sebastiani have been reported as being harvested for bait in Brazil.
 Eunicids are also used as supplementary feed for aquaculture.
 For example, mudworms are a part of the black tiger prawn diet in some Thailand hatcheries.